ljw1004/vbspec/vb/lexical-grammar.md

 y
 ```

-Line continuations will not be inferred in conditional compilation contexts.

-> __Annotation__
-> This last restriction is required because text in conditional compilation blocks that are not compiled do not have to be syntactically valid.
-Thus, text in the block might accidentally get "picked up" by the conditional compilation statement, especially as the language gets extended in the future.
+Line continuations will not be inferred in conditional compilation contexts. (__Note.__ This last restriction is required because text in conditional compilation blocks that are not compiled do not have to be syntactically valid.
+Thus, text in the block might accidentally get "picked up" by the conditional compilation statement, especially as the language gets extended in the future.)

 ```antlr
 LineContinuation